-Yes: Oracle has rolled out a formal LMS/GLAS program to audit for Java.
+Yes: While Oracle has a formal LMS/GLAS program to audit for Java, the (new) Employee metric eliminates data collection requirements.

 NOTE: As of early 2022, Oracle is extending formal audit notices to customers for Java.